-The data which will be digitized and ingested as part of VISEAD will be building on The Strategic Environmental Archaeology Database [SEAD] which is underpinned by a well established set of scientific disciplines and principles which allow past environments, climates and human impacts to be reconstructed from proxy data sources.
-In this segment follows descriptions of the analysis methods used by the archaeological research labs whose data will be prepared by the VISEAD project.
+The new data, to be digitized and ingested into The Strategic Environmental Archaeology Database [SEAD] as part of VISEAD, is underpinned by a well established set of scientific disciplines and principles which allow past environments, climates and human impacts to be reconstructed from proxy data sources.
+The analysis methods used to produce these data are described down below.
 For further information about the other proxies in SEAD, please visit www.sead.se.

 Stable isotope analysis

 An isotope is a variety of a chemical element.
 There is a distinction between unstable isotopes, which decays over time (e.g. 14C), and stable isotopes that do not (e.g. 13C).
 Ratios of stable isotopes are compared with certain standards in an effort to draw conclusions about such things as diet and provenience.

 Some of the more commonly analysed stable isotopes in archaeological studies are carbon (13C/12C) and nitrogen (15N/14N).
 These are referred to as light stable isotopes, used to interpret isotopic variability in natural ecosystems.
 Since the protein component of your diet affects the proportions of these isotopes in the body tissue, light stable isotopes have proven themselves to be a good proxy for palaeodiet, especially when viewed in relation to the archaeological record and secondary subsistence evidence (faunal and floral remains).